DudeYarvie/JARViE_Home_Automation_Modem/README.md

 The impedance of **C** decreases as freq. increases so a choke (**L2** = 100 uH) is recommended to prevent the capacitor from overloading/shorting the 1200 Hz powerline communications.
 Using batteries and capacitors as the DC power source will have the same overloading affect, so a choke is recommended for these sources as well.

 ![DC_Power_Line_Diagram](https://raw.githubusercontent.com/DudeYarvie/JARViE_Home_Automation_Modem/master/Reference%20Docs/Pics/PLM_Shield_DC_Power_Line_Diagram.png)

+## Custom Application
+Powerline modem technology is being used in the solar, oil and gas and irrigation industries just to list a few.
+E-mail hilljarvis@gmail.com if you're interested and or need help planning, reviewing, designing, developing and or deploying a custom powerline modem device or system.

 ## How to Order
 [Purchase demo board or full kit](https://www.tindie.com/products/jarvie/smart-home-power-line-modem-demo-board/)